ngjunsiang/laymansguide-src/season13/issue163/issue163.md

-[**Previously:**](https://buttondown.email/laymansguide/archive/) Typeface families consists of multiple fonts for each style in the typeface.
-Each font consists of glyphs, which are mathematical shapes describes by curves joining points.
+[**Previously:**](https://buttondown.email/laymansguide/archive/) Typeface families consist of multiple fonts for each style in the typeface.
+Each font consists of glyphs, which are mathematical shapes described by curves joining points.
 These shapes need to be rasterised for display on a computer screen, or for printing on paper.
 Font files usually come in `.ttf`, `.otf`, or `.woff` formats.

 Brief recap of the past few issues:

 - **Content distribution:** Images and other media are distributed with the help of content distribution networks (CDNs, [Issue 160](https://buttondown.email/laymansguide/archive/lmg-s13-issue-160-cdns-and-content-distribution/)), which have regional servers closer to users.
 - **Code distribution:** Webpage documents and web scripts (in Javascript) are distributed from the host server (which may comprise more than one computer).

 And all of these takes place over the World Wide Web, often through the HTTP protocol ([Issue 7](https://buttondown.email/laymansguide/archive/lmg-issue-7-what-is-http/)).
-That is how data gets to us when we use the Internet.
+That is how data gets to us when we use the internet.

 What about the software we use, and the oft-dreaded Windows Updates?
 How does that get to us?